georgenturner/viability-report/how_the_system_is_manipulated.md

 # How the system is manipulated

-The incentives are obvious.
-If a developer can produce a financial viability assessment that is overly pessimistic, that underestimates revenues, and overestimates costs then the development proposal will appear much less profitable than it is in reality.
-This will allow the developer to get rid of all sorts of planning conditions and boost their profits when in reality they know the development will be far more profitable then they are letting on.
+If a developer can produce a financial viability assessment that is overly pessimistic, that makes the development proposal appear much less profitable than it is in reality.
+This will allow the developer to get rid of all sorts of planning conditions and boost their profits when in reality they would have been able to build without planning subsidy.

-This can be achieved by manipulating the inputs into the viability equation.
-For example, if the costs are overestimated, and the revenues of a scheme underestimated then the profit shown will be lower than it will be in reality and the scheme appear to be unviable.
+Surveyors can achieve this outcome for their clients by manipulating the inputs into the viability equation.
+For example, if the costs are overestimated, and the revenues of a scheme underestimated then the profit shown in an FVA will be lower than it will be in reality and the scheme will appear to be unviable when it isn't.

 The other way of manipulating the assessment is to set benchmarks, profit targets and land costs, that are unrealistically high.

-Evidence collected by ourcity.london and others suggest that firms of surveyors have been creating viability assessments which provide purposefully inaccurate representations of the viability of the scheme.
-These are made with the sole purpose of reducing the planning obligations on their clients and increasing their profits.

-The system is very similar to the world of tax avoidance by multi-national corporations.
-Multi-nationals have an incentive to show tax authorities in countries where they operate overseas that they are making low profits and are therefore only obliged to pay little or no tax on their profits.

-To achieve this accounting firms have developed a whole panoply of accounting tricks to allow corporations to shift profits out of a subsidiary they own in one country and into another company they own, usually located in a tax haven.
-This practice means the local company accounts will not provide an accurate and fair picture of the real economic activity of the multinational in that country.
+In this case developers are telling the council that they will not be able to finance their scheme or purchase the land to build unless the hit a certain benchmark profit level, when in reality they could do so even if the scheme produced a lower profit.

-A similar argument follows for developers seeking to avoid planning obligations.
-If their surveyors can create an FVA that shows that their project will not make a profit, then they can gain a subsidy from the planning authority which is *unnecssary* to meet the policy goal of encouraging development and gained at the public expense.
+In both cases, if surveyors can create an FVA that shows that their project will be unviable, then they can gain a subsidy from the planning authority which is *unnecssary* to meet the policy goal of encouraging development and gained at the public expense.

-The surveying industry have become to developers, what accounts have become to multi-national corporations.
+The following examples demonstrate how surveyors have achieved this by manipulating the various inputs and benchmarks in the financial viability system.